pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 ----------------------

 What you would like to do is create separate callback functions that have their own copy of the value of `i` in a scope only available to them.
-This brings me to my most favorite JavaScript hack.
-This is done by declaring a self called anonymous function which generally looks like this:
+This brings us to my most favorite JavaScript hack.
+This is done by declaring a self called anonymous function, which generally looks like this:

 ```javascript
 (function() {